wtf911/asterisk/README.md

 # Work-In-Progress GVSIP changes to Asterisk

 ## Status
+Working for both inbound and outbound calls.
-Currently only parially working, and still has too many GV-specific hacks that need to be wrapped in config options:
+However, there are still has many GV-specific hacks that need to be cleaned up and either wrapped in config options or fixed to support more than a 1-and-only-1 gvsip endpoint environment.

 - registering with oauth token: WORKING
 - incoming calls: WORKING
-- outgoing calls: NOT working (don't receive a response to the INVITE request)
+- outgoing calls: WORKING

 ## Config example